your French knitting companion

 Diagram showing how waist shaping changes when resizing bust stitch count

 If the original pattern decreases 4 stitches at the waist: 1.
-Calculate how many stitches you need at the waist (waist measurement × gauge) 2.
+Calculate how many stitches you need at the waist (waist measurement ร— gauge) 2.
 Subtract from bust stitches to find how many to decrease 3.
-Distribute decreases evenly
+Distribute decreases evenly over the waist-shaping section

 Example: Bust is 205 stitches, waist needs 180 stitches.
-Decrease 25 stitches total (round to 24 for even distribution = 6 decrease rows, 4 stitches decreased per row).
+You need to decrease 25 stitches total.
+Round to 24 for even distribution: 6 decrease rows, 4 stitches decreased per row (2 stitches decreased at each side seam, front and back).
+Then work an equal number of increase rows to return to bust circumference before the armhole.

 Armhole Shaping

-• Add or remove rows for deeper/shallower armholes
+• Add or remove rows for a deeper or shallower armhole depth

 Sleeve Shaping